RouHim/beammp-container-image/README.md

 First clone this repository and check `docker-compose.yml` if interested.
 The configuration should be done within the `.env` file.

-To get started copy `.env.example` to `.env` and create the mod folder.
+To get started rename `.env.example` to `.env` and create the mod folder.

 ```bash
 cp .env.example .env